Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations

 \subsubsection{IBM Project Debater}

 IBM's Project Debater \cite{ibmdebaterproject} is a learning-based system that can participate in debates with people on complex subjects from various domains.
-The project’s team released several free datasets, including the Debate Speech Analysis dataset \cite{mirkin2017recorded}, which is used in this study.
-The dataset contains 60 debate records, from 10 different people, in 16 different domains.
-We can use this dataset to evaluate our framework, since each data sample contains a long audio file, a transcript, and the debate category.
+The project’s team released free datasets, including the Debate Speech Analysis dataset \cite{mirkin2017recorded} used in this study.
+The dataset contains 60 debate records from 10 different people in 16 different domains.
+We use this dataset to evaluate our framework, since each sample contains a long audio file, a transcript, and the debate category.